 Biden calls for three-month federal gas tax "holiday"

-Washington — President Joe Biden called on Congress Wednesday to suspend federal gasoline and diesel taxes for three months — a move meant to ease financial pressures at the pump that also reveals the political toxicity of high gas prices in an election year.
+Washington — President Joe Biden called on Congress Wednesday to suspend federal gasoline and diesel taxes for three months — an idea that's intended to ease financial pressures at the pump, but that also reveals the political toxicity of high gas prices in an election year.

-The Democratic president is also calling on states to suspend their own gas taxes or provide similar relief, the White House said.
+He is also urging states to suspend their own gas taxes or provide similar relief, the White House said.

-In announcing the move, the White House said, "The price of gas is up dramatically around the world, and by almost $2 per gallon in America, since (Russian President Vladimir) Putin began amassing troops on the border of Ukraine."
+The White House said in a release, "The price of gas is up dramatically around the world, and by almost $2 per gallon in America, since (Russian President Vladimir) Putin began amassing troops on the border of Ukraine."

-At issue is the 18.4 cents-a-gallon federal tax on gas and the 24.4 cents-a-gallon federal tax on diesel fuel.
+At issue is the 18.4 cents-per-gallon federal tax on gas and the 24.4 cents-per-gallon federal tax on diesel fuel.
 If the gas savings were fully passed along to consumers, people would save roughly 3.6% at the pump with prices averaging about $5 a gallon nationwide.

 But many economists and lawmakers from both parties view the idea of a gas tax holiday with skepticism.